 In the case of an individual exhibiting narcissistic traits, they would more than likely have been detected far more quickly than they are today.
 When life was much simpler, and when people knew each other and were not so estranged, as we are now in our civilized society, shadows were recognised, because they became far more noticeable.

 We may believe that folklore and folktales may only apply to people in the past, living in different times and with different ways of thinking, but human reactions and responses, throughout time, have been triggered by experience that regulates motives and desires that do not change.
 Values may change, just as expectations might, but socially, we may be motivated to behave in whatever way a particular era dictates.

 We live in a "me" society where competitive attitude, aggressive marketing of the self and one's interests, and selfies are not only acceptable, they are positively encouraged, particularly in younger people.
 We are now taught to feel that if we do not love ourselves, before anything else, we will not get very far in life.
 Narcissistic traits and attitudes, especially when they are not monitored and when they trample on other people's boundaries mean that we have a great many people suffering from narcissistic abuse today, in fact, on a global scale.

-The narissistic shadow has run riot and we don't know how to identify it or deal with it anymore.
+The narcissistic shadow has run riot and we don't know how to identify it or deal with it anymore.
 Although manipulative behaviour resides in all animals across the planet, humans are more likely to believe they can avoid it.
-But the existence of this shadow in humans, revealed so clearly in folklore and folktales over thousands of years, is costing us where mental health is concerned.
+But the existence of this shadow in humans, revealed so clearly in folklore and folktales over thousands of years, is costing us dearlywhere mental health is concerned.